atooms-mirror/atooms/README.md

 Features
 --------

-- Focus on expressive, natural language
+- Focus on expressive, natural interface
 - API refined over 10+ years towards consistency
 - Modular and extensible design via namespace packages
-- Built to interface to in-house codes and custom formats
+- In-house codes and custom trajectory formats are first-class citizens
 - Support for third-party simulation backends, with a focus on GPU codes

 Documentation
 -------------
-Check out the [tutorial](https://atooms.frama.io/atooms/tutorial) for more examples and the [public API](https://atooms.frama.io/api/atooms) for full details.
+Check out the [tutorial](https://atooms.frama.io/atooms/tutorial) for more examples and the [public API](https://atooms.frama.io/api/atooms) for more details.

 Org-mode and jupyter notebooks are available under `docs/`.
-You can run the tutorial interactively on [Binder]( https://mybinder.org/v2/git/https%3A%2F%2Fframagit.org%2Fatooms%2Fatooms/HEAD?labpath=docs%2).
+You can run them interactively on [Binder]( https://mybinder.org/v2/git/https%3A%2F%2Fframagit.org%2Fatooms%2Fatooms/HEAD?labpath=docs%2).

 Installation
 ------------